Buddies (1983 film)

 Buddies is a 1983 Australian comedy/drama film directed by Arch Nicholson and written by John Dingwall.
 Dingwall won the Best Original Screenplay AFI Award for the script.
-The film was not a great success in 1983, as no Australian distributor wanted to release it, but Dingwall took it around the country cinemas himself, where it was well received.
+The film was not a great success in 1983, as no Australian distributor wanted to release it, but Dingwall took it around the country's cinemas himself, where it was well received.

 Plot

 Young miners Mike and Johnny work in the gem fields of central Queensland around Emerald.
 Conflict arises when their pick-and-shovel operation is threatened by a large scale bulldozer operator.